rwxrob/notes/My home lab/Upgrade Kubespray and push new custom image.md

 - Kubespray drops support for old k8s versions (no backward compatibility promise, see release notes)
 - Clusters deployed with newer Kubespray and incompatible with clusters deployed with older Kubespray
 - Kubespray depends on `kubeadm` to do cert renewal and will rotate so long as don't fall to far behind

+## Questions

+*What is a critical customer app does not work all all with the new cluster but the cluster already has other customers using it?*

+We could create a new cluster at the version required by the customer application just for them until the problem is remediated.
+Or, we could adopt a blue/green architecture and they could stay on the "old" cluster until they are ready to move to the new one.